zuplo/docs/docs/quickstarts/per-customer-rate-limits.md

----
-title: Dynamic Rate Limiting
+# Dynamic Rate Limiting
----

 The [API Gateway Quickstart](./proxy-public-api.md) quick start shows how to configure [rate limiting](../policies/rate-limit-inbound.md) for a route.
 A default rate limit policy is a great way to protect your API, but sometimes you need more control.
 In this quickstart, you will learn how to set a custom rate limit policy for a single customer based on a route parameter.

+Before we start, create a new project in [portal.zuplo.com](https://portal.zuplo.com)

 ## 1/ Setup Route